-Introduction to Editions and Anthologies
+Introduction to Editions and Licensing

 LEMDO supports both individual editions and anthologies.
 For the most part, however, editions are commissioned for anthology projects.
 Anthologies have their own editorial boards and peer-review processes.
 LEMDO works with the anthology leads, and the anthology leads work with the editors they have convened for the anthology.
 Think of UVic as the publisher, LEMDO as the platform used to prepare and publish editions, the anthology leads as series editors, and the individual play editors as contributors to the series of editions embodied in an anthology.

-LEMDO will allow editors to use the repository and tools without the editor being affiliated with an anthology if the editors are graduate students preparing projects or theses, or if the editors are a Pedagogical Partner and their students.
+LEMDO will allow editors to use the repository and tools without the editor being affiliated with an anthology if the editors are graduate students preparing projects or theses, or if the editors are a pedagogical partner and their students.
 LEMDO might liaise with the anthology leads to see if the prospective student edition might have a logical home in one of the anthologies eventually.
-At this point (2021), LEMDO has no plan to support multiple editions of any one play.
+At this point (2025), LEMDO has no plan to support multiple editions of any one play.
 Our key outcome is to expand the canon of teachable and performable early modern plays.
 One of LEMDO’s objectives, then, is to ensure that new editors work on plays that are not already under contract for one of the LEMDO anthologies.

 Prosopography